SENIOR VICE PRESIDENT

-Lindsay Vermeyen is the Vice President in Benenson Strategy Group’s California Office.
+Lindsay Vermeyen is the Senior Vice President in Benenson Strategy Group’s California Office.
 Drawing from her political and advocacy campaign experience, Lindsay uses qualitative and quantitative research to help craft strategic communications for political, advocacy, and corporate clients.

 In the world of politics, Lindsay was the lead associate on the Colorado state and Millennial polling on Hillary Clinton’s 2016 presidential campaign and for an independent expenditure supporting Kamala Harris for Senate.
 In the 2018 cycle, she helped Rep. Josh Harder flip CA-10 from Red to Blue, and helped elect the first openly gay governor of Colorado.